 Using sublayer, you can create a map with multiple geometric layers in a single view.
 For example, render additional geographic features of a country such as rivers, valleys, and more as a sublayer.
 You can also drill each layer.

-You can denote a place with symbols or mark messages at the desired latitude and longitude of a location on a map using markers.
+You can denote a place with symbols or mark messages at the desired latitude and longitude of a location on a react map using markers.
 For example, you can indicate a particular place on the US map using a balloon marker shape.
 Place any HTML element as a marker and also add multiple markers to the map.

 Data labels on the maps provide identification for the shapes by displaying their names.
 Trim or hide the labels at intersections with other labels and if they exceed shape bounds.